 Our renowned music program is known for producing successful graduates.
 Through a rigorous curriculum and practical experience, you'll gain the skills, tools and certification necessary to teach music — both instrumental and choral — to grades PK-12.
 Here, endless ways to learn and grow are available to you.
-Discover best practices and new perspectives through performing in ensembles, conducting undergraduate research, performing internationally or studying abroad.
+Discover best practices and new perspectives by participating in ensembles, conducting undergraduate research, performing internationally or studying abroad.
 Multiple guest artists throughout the year offer additional chances to learn, including special classes, masterclasses, and unique performances.

 Our instrumental emphasis also provides specialized courses and learning opportunities for those specifically interested in teaching band and/or orchestra.
 And the opportunity to assist teachers in their classrooms throughout your four years — as well as student teach for a full semester — will help you to build your leadership skills, identify your preferred teaching style and discover how to best meet the needs of your learners.

 As a UW-Eau Claire music major, you'll quickly find that you earn so much more than just a degree.
 You'll use your knowledge and passion of music to inspire the next generation of musicians.

 There are currently thousands of dollars in scholarships for students looking to enroll at UW-Eau Claire.
 Many incoming students are automatically awarded scholarships for having outstanding academic achievements.
 There are also additional scholarships reserved for students seeking a music teaching degree.
 For example, the Mary Bradley Grewe Memorial Instrumental Scholarship awards $1,000 to a student pursuing a career in music education.